R.I. Gov. to Give Coronavirus Update

 The state is currently in Phase 2 of its reopening process, during which the limit on outdoor gatherings is 15 people.

-As of Wednesday, the state's death toll from the coronavirus reached 912 as health officials announced six additional fatalities.
-The state has reported 16,606 cases overall.
+As of Thursday, the state's death toll from the coronavirus reached 920 as health officials announced eight additional fatalities.
+The state has reported 16,640 cases overall.

-The governor warned residents that even though Rhode Island's numbers have been improving, the state can't become complacent while pointing to the rising number of cases and hospitalizations in other states.

-"If we get complacent we're going to be back in a mess," Raimondo said adding that the state could have to go back to closing the economy if numbers go back up.
-"Things can change quickly.
-I don't want that to be us."

 Rhode Island is preparing to enter Phase 3 of its reopening plan around June 29.